sblauth/cashocs/docs/source/demos/optimal_control/doc_box_constraints.rst

     be realized via ::

         u_a = 0
-        u_b = float(inf)
+        u_b = float('inf')
         cc = [u_a, u_b]

-    and completely analogous with float(-inf) for no constraint on the lower bound.
+    and completely analogous with ``float('-inf')`` for no constraint on the lower bound.
+Moreover, note that the specification of using either constant ``float`` values and :py:class:`fenics.Function` objects
+    can be mixed arbitrarily, so that one can, e.g., specify a constant value for the upper boundary and use a :py:class:`fenics.Function` on the lower one.

 Setup of the optimization problem and its solution
 **************************************************

-Now, we can set up the optimal control problem as we did before, using the additional keyword argument control_constraints into which we put the list ``cc``, and then solve it via the :py:meth:`ocp.solve() <cashocs.OptimalControlProblem.solve>` method ::
+Now, we can set up the optimal control problem as we did before, using the additional keyword argument ``control_constraints`` into which we put the list ``cc``, and then solve it via the :py:meth:`ocp.solve() <cashocs.OptimalControlProblem.solve>` method ::